bob-ortiz/na_try2/content/blog-posts/Walking.md

 title: An Essay on Walking
 date: 2019-07-11T20:11:17.000+00:00
 type: blog
-author: Henry Thoreau
+author: Siddhartha Gautama
-hero: "/images/heather-shevlin-3B_NrzTjajc-unsplash.jpg"
+hero: "/images/davisco-5E5N49RWtbA-unsplash.jpg"

 ---
 Then it is that I appreciate the beauty and the glory of architecture, which itself never turns in, but forever stands out and erect, keeping watch over the slumberers.